Android-Boot-Manager/droidboot_device_volla_yggdrasil/README.md

 You can get it from: https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/arm/arm-linux-androideabi-4.9

-As google deprecated `gcc` you will need to switch to the last commit before deprecation with this shell command
+As google deprecated `gcc` you will need to switch to the last commit before deprecation with this shell command from within the toolchain directory:

 `git checkout 16dab5225bf4c95baae3733f05b6e4b0e1c9aae9`

-from within the toolchain directory.
-Open a terminal (shell) and navigate to the `droidboot` directory with cd.
+To build the bootloader image file open a terminal (shell) and navigate to the `droidboot` directory with `cd`, then enter:
-Then build via

 `make TOOLCHAIN_PREFIX=~/toolchain/bin/arm-linux-androideabi- k63v2_64_bsp`

 The bootloader is then contained in the file `build-k63v2_64_bsp/lk.img`

 ## Installation